TheresaLui/SelfHelpContent_v2/articles/microsoft.aip/rms-exchange.md

 If either value is wrong, correct it via Set-IRMConfiguration<br>

-b.
-If the Locations are wrong, fix the following locations in the Registry:
+* If the Locations are wrong, fix the following locations in the Registry:

 ```
 HKLM\Software\Microsoft\MSDRM\ServiceLocation\Activation Reg_SZ: Default = "https://MicrosoftRMSURL/_wmcs/certification"